-Kent College Canterbury is an independent school dating from 1885.
+We recently visited Kent College Canterbury – an independent school dating from 1885.
 Founded by Wesleyan Methodists with an initial intake of just five pupils, the campus has grown to cover an impressive 70-acre semi-rural site.
-Unusually it also has access to an adjacent farm, partly managed by staff and pupils.
-In 2016 a second school was opened in Dubai and there are future plans for a presence in Hong Kong.
+In 2016 a second school was opened in Dubai and there are future plans for a presence in Hong Kong, currently operating online.

 The original Canterbury location has seen additional buildings added as the school has expanded.
 A few years ago the decision was taken to build a major new hall.
 This would serve as a venue for assemblies and worship, along with concerts and drama.